thisis-nkul/ndlib/README.md

 # Numpy Deep Learning 'IBrary

-This is a fun project that lets me experience what I'm learning about Neural Networks, I started this project a few days befor commencement of my freshman year.
+This is a fun project that lets me experience what I'm learning about Neural Networks, I started this project a few days before the commencement of my freshman year.